Snoupix/rustbee/README.md

 - [x] Impl a better logging for the daemon and it should log to file itself
 - [x] CLI should have a logs command to output the log file to stdout
 - [x] Impl CI to create and publish binaries on v* tag creation
+- [ ] Impl CHANGES.md and INSTRUCTIONS.txt files for the release on v1.0.0 and push a tag when v1 is out so the release action is triggered automatically (also, change the changes-file field on the CI).
 - [ ] Impl unit and integration tests

 ----